sukamal-ai/DataScience-Projects/Insurance-Claim-Status-Prediction/README.md

 <img src="plots/report2.png">

-### Recall for class 1 is 0.71, that means out of all the claims which should be approved, 71% will be predicted accurately.
+### Recall for class 1 is 0.71, that means out of all the claims which should be approved, 71% is predicted accurately.